Last Updated on February 15, 2024 by Louise Carter

 How Fear Makes Sleep Less Restorative

-This indicates that it is especially important to acknowledge fearful stimuli early and seek appropriate treatment so that your risk of prolonged hyperarousal and stress disorders is significantly reduced.
+This shows that it’s vital to acknowledge fearful stimuli early and seek appropriate treatment to reduce the risk of prolonged hyperarousal and stress disorders.

-According to the psychologist, Antti Revonsuo, nightmares may a type of “threat simulation” that allowed our ancestors to rehearse being in a dangerous situation so that they were more prepared for the dangers of the real world.
-Revonsuo argues that even though nightmares are fictional and disturbing, they may help you deal with a realistic situation in a more effective manner.
-However, the exact cause for nightmares is still not known.
+According to Antti Revonsuo, nightmares may be a type of “threat simulation” that allowed our ancestors to rehearse being in a dangerous situation so that they were more prepared for real-world perils.

 - Being ill or having a fever.